lucee/lucee-docs/docs/04.guides/05.working-with-source/01.build-from-source/page.md

 **testServices** allows restricting which Test Services (db, mail, ftp, s3 etc) to enable, if configured, whilst disabling any other configured services

 	ant -DtestServices="s3,orm"

+**testJavaVersionHome** allows running the test suite with a different java version, pass in the path to the Java executable (the build currently uses javascript which isn't available since java 15+)

+	ant -DtestJavaVersionHome="/opt/hostedtoolcache/Java_Temurin-Hotspot_jdk/17.0.1-12/x64/bin/java"